satyakisikdar/CNRG/README.md

 optional arguments:
-  -h, --help            Show this help message and exit -g, --graph           Name of the graph (default: karate) -c, --clustering      Clustering method to use (default: louvain) -b {full,part,no}, --boundary {full,part,no}
+  -h, --help            Show this help message and exit -g, --graph           Name of the graph, looks in the ./src/tmp directory for the edge list (default: karate) -c, --clustering      Clustering method to use (default: louvain) -b {full,part,no}, --boundary {full,part,no}
                         Degree of boundary information to store (default: part)